 Everybody has resources

-In my last blog I wrote that the mere fact that a trauma survivor is alive is evidence of resourcefulness.
-It is true of course that trauma causes pain and harm that can never be fully removed.
+In my last post, I wrote that the mere fact that a trauma survivor is alive is evidence of resourcefulness.
+It is true, of course, that trauma causes pain and harm that can never be fully removed.
 But it is also true that trauma calls forth new resources and new life in survivors.

 Resources comes in different shapes and forms

 We all carry pain from our own life circumstances.
 Intertwined with that pain, we also carry a remarkable variety of resources for coping.
 Although we are often unconscious of it, we draw on determination, creativity, courage, perseverance, and a lot more to stay alive after trauma.

 Take this first step to connect to resources